intel/neural-compressor/docs/3x/PyTorch.md

 For more details, please refer to [link](https://github.com/intel/neural-compressor/discussions/1527) in Neural Compressor discussion space.

-So far, `neural_compressor.torch` still relies on the backend to generate the quantized model and run it on the corresponding backend, but in the future, neural_compressor is committed to provide generalized device-agnostic Q-DQ model, so as to realize one-time quantization and arbitrary deployment.
+So far, `neural_compressor.torch` still relies on the backend to generate the quantized model and run it on the corresponding backend, but in the future, neural_compressor is planned to provide generalized device-agnostic Q-DQ model, so as to achieve one-time quantization and arbitrary deployment.

 ## Torch-like APIs